newsuk/times-components/packages/related-articles/README.md

 ## Standard template

-This is the simplest template called `StandardSlice`, whereby all of the returned related articles (`standardArticles`) are of equal importance, and come pre-ordered (or sorted) from the API.
+This is the simplest template called `StandardSlice`, whereby all of the returned related articles (`items`) are of equal importance, and come pre-ordered (or sorted) from the API.

 ## Lead and Opinion templates

-The `LeadAndTwoSlice` and `OpinionAndTwoSlice` templates each have a "main" article, and two "supporting" articles (`supports`).
+The `LeadAndTwoSlice` and `OpinionAndTwoSlice` templates each have a "main" article, and two "supporting" articles (`support1` and `support2`).
 This package takes the "main" (either `lead` or `opinion`, depending on the template) article, and passes that as part of a render prop to the slice package.
 A separate render prop handles the "supporting" articles (as an array).
 Each article is iterated over and rendered as appropriate.

 ## Contributing